Solvable and Nilpotent Matroids: Realizability and Irreducible Decomposition of Their Associated Varieties: Nilpotent matroids

 \begin{definition}[Nilpotent matroid] Let $M$ be a matroid.
 We define the \textit{nilpotent chain} of $M$ as the following chain of submatroids of $M$:

 We call $M$ \textit{nilpotent} if $M_{j}=\emptyset$ for some $j$.
 In this case, we denote the length of the chain by $l_{n}(M)$. \end{definition}

+In the preceding definition, we identify each subset of points $M_{j}$ with the submatroid it defines.

-\begin{example} The two point-line configurations on the right in Figure~\ref{fig:combined} are not nilpotent because all their points have a degree greater than one.
-In contrast, the configuration on the left is nilpotent, with a nilpotent chain of length two. \end{example}
+\begin{example} The two rank-three matroids on the right in Figure~\ref{fig:combined} are not nilpotent because all their points have a degree greater than one.
+In contrast, the matroid on the left is nilpotent, with a nilpotent chain of length two. \end{example}